flecs-hub/flecs-lua/README.md

 while(ecs_progress(world, 0))
 ```

+Most of the functions are bound to their native counterparts,
+components are (de-)serialized to- and from Lua, it is not designed
+to be used with LuaJIT where FFI is preferred.

+Components defined from the host with flecs-meta and from Lua are
+handled the same way and can be mixed in systems, queries, etc.

-The script executed on init should be similar to the program's `main()`.
+The script executed on init should be similar to the host's `main()`.

 **main.lua**